What is this about?

 What is not included?

-This proposed amendment is only about the UGB within the STRLUS.
+This amendment is only about the UGB within the STRLUS.
 Later changes to the STRLUS UGB may be required to accommodate other land uses, such as industrial.
 Further information about the STRLUS, including the comprehensive review currently underway, is available within the Regional Land Use Strategies Review.

 How long will it take?